-- How relevant is this to their everyday duties?
+- How relevant is this course to their everyday duties?
 Your learners should never feel like they are wasting their time.
-Keep things relevant and as to the point as possible, which will make the want to engage and stay engaged.
+Keep things relevant and as to the point as possible, which will make them want to engage and stay engaged.
 Read more in this article: How to Design an eLearning Course that Resonates with Your Learners

 - Like we mentioned before, what is going to come of this?
 How soon?
 Your learners have certain expectations from your course.
 You have to fulfill these expectations.
 Period.

 - You created this program with your outcome in mind.
 But let’s switch this around--what's in it for them?
 Share that.